SebastianLeclerc/quic_experimental/README.md

 driftfile /var/lib/chrony/chrony.drift
 ```

-Set timezone in cloud to  same as RPi ```sudo timedatectl set-timezone Europe/Stockholm```
+Set timezone in cloud to  the same as RPi ```sudo timedatectl set-timezone Europe/Stockholm```

-In router, add port forwarding rule for NTP, port 123, Internal/External IP
+In the router, add a port forwarding rule for NTP, port 123, Internal/External IP

 Verification
 ```